ansible/ansible/docs/docsite/rst/user_guide/playbooks_handlers.rst

           name: "{{ web_service_name | default('httpd') }}"
           state: restarted

-Handlers can also "listen" to generic topics, and tasks can notify those topics as follows
+Handlers can also "listen" to generic topics, and tasks can notify those topics as follows:

 .. code-block:: yaml